“Education is for improving the lives of others and for leaving your community and world

 activist who founded the Children’s Defense Fund

+Scroll through the articles, blogs, videos, and TED talks to find information related to the first generation experience and be inspired by first generation success stories.
+At the bottom of the page, you will find resources, including First-Generation organizations and scholarships earmarked specifically for First-Generation students.
 If you are interested in participating in and/or supporting this community, please feel free to share your experiences, provide resources and opportunities that may support students’ pathways to development, connect with students to offer insight and support, and inform the broader community of internships, community engagement, or job opportunities.

 Have questions about your financial aid, contact the Financial Office HERE

 If you need help with your anything career related, contact the Career Center HERE